-• We compare the $M{\rm BH}$ versus $\sigma{\star}$ obtained in our simulations with observational data.
+• We compare the $M{\rm BH}$ versus σ{\star} obtained in our simulations with observational data.
 All the stars lying within the stellar half-mass radius are tracked, and the median stellar velocity dispersion is estimated from hundred random line-of-sight directions.
-The parameters giving a best-fit in the isolated galaxy are: for BH thermal feedback $\epsilon_f = 0.01$ ; for BH kinetic EDW $v_w = 5000$ km/s with $\epsilon_f = 0.05$ , and $v_w = 10000$ km/s with $\epsilon_f = 0.25$ ; for BH kinetic MDW $v_w = 2500$ km/s with $\epsilon_f = 1$ .
-We obtain the following best-fit parameters in the galaxy merger: for BH thermal $\epsilon_f = 0.05$ ; for BH kinetic EDW $v_w = 5000$ or 10000 km/s with $\epsilon_f = 0.25$ .
+The parameters giving a best-fit in the isolated galaxy are: for BH thermal feedback $\epsilon_f=0.01$; for BH kinetic EDW $v_w=5000$ km/s with $\epsilon_f=0.05$, and $v_w=10000$ km/s with $\epsilon_f=0.25$; for BH kinetic MDW $v_w=2500$ km/s with $\epsilon_f=1$.
+We obtain the following best-fit parameters in the galaxy merger: for BH thermal $\epsilon_f=0.05$; for BH kinetic EDW $v_w=5000$ or 10000 km/s with $\epsilon_f=0.25$.
 For BH kinetic MDW feedback, none of the parameters we explored fit the observations; the BH mass is always too large.
+Our best-fit model parameters are dependent on simulation resolution, because SFR depends on the resolved gas density, affecting BH growth.

-• In the isolated galaxy, there is no gas outflow in the star-formation only case.
-BH thermal feedback produces a late weak outflow, with $10^{-3}$ of all gas ejected after 1 Gyr.
-BH kinetic feedback produces gas outbursts from 0.2 Gyr, as bipolar jet-like outflows visible intermittently, separated by longer quiescent intervals, with 0.03 - 0.07 of the gas mass outflown by 1 Gyr.
-This results in a smaller stellar mass.

-• In the merging galaxy pair, collisions, shock heating and tidal interactions cause significant gas outflow from the beginning, even in the star-formation only case.
+- In the isolated galaxy, there is no gas outflow in the star-formation only case.
+BH thermal feedback produces a late weak outflow, with 10^{-3} of all gas ejected after 1 Gyr.
+BH kinetic feedback produces gas outbursts from 0.2 Gyr, as bipolar jet-like outflows visible intermittently, separated by longer quiescent intervals, with 0.03-0.07 of the gas mass outflown by 1 Gyr.
+This results in a smaller stellar mass. - In the merging galaxy pair, collisions, shock heating and tidal interactions cause significant gas outflow from the beginning, even in the star-formation only case.
 BH models induce enhanced outflow: in thermal feedback up to 2 times higher than star-formation only, and in kinetic feedback 5-8 times more.
 The galaxies pass through a first and second pericenters at 0.4 and 1.9 Gyr, and coalesce between (2-2.5) Gyr.
 The resulting merged galaxy has an extended, diffuse, spheroidal gaseous halo.
-Stellar and gas distribution are more spherically shaped in the star-formation only run, irregular to elliptically shaped with kinetic feedback, and intermediate with thermal.

-• The BH mass growth occurs in a qualitatively similar manner for all the models: slow growth initially, exponential growth from $t \sim 0.5$ Gyr until 1 Gyr in the isolated galaxy and until 1.5 Gyr in the merger when its mass increases by a factor 10 - few 100 depending on the AGN model, and an almost steady-state afterward.
-The final $M{\rm BH}$ is inversely proportional to $\epsilon_f$ , and directly to $v_w$ .
-The impact of varying $v_w$ is reduced in a merger than an isolated galaxy.

-• The BH mass accretion rate exhibit heavy fluctuations, by a factor of up to 100 in the isolated and 1000 in the merger within 0.02 Gyr.

-• The models display similar star formation rate in the isolated galaxy: at t > 0.9 Gyr kinetic feedback generates a 1.5 times lower SFR than the star-formation only and thermal cases.
-In the merger, thermal feedback produces a (1.5-10) times lower SFR than the star-formation only run at t > 2 Gyr.
-Kinetic feedback causes a greater supression, starting from t > 1 Gyr, 5-100 times lower SFR than the star-formation only case.
+Stellar and gas distribution are more spherically shaped in the star-formation only run, irregular to elliptically shaped with kinetic feedback, and intermediate with thermal. - The BH mass growth occurs in a qualitatively similar manner for all the models: slow growth initially, exponential growth from $t\sim 0.5$ Gyr until 1 Gyr in the isolated galaxy and until 1.5 Gyr in the merger when its mass increases by a factor 10-a few 100 depending on the AGN model, and an almost steady-state afterward.
+The final $M{\rm BH}$ is inversely proportional to ε_f , and directly to v_w .
+The impact of varying v_w is reduced in a merger than an isolated galaxy. - The BH mass accretion rate exhibit heavy fluctuations, by a factor of up to 100 in the isolated and 1000 in the merger within 0.02 Gyr. - The models display similar star formation rate in the isolated galaxy: at t>0.9 Gyr kinetic feedback generates a 1.5 times lower SFR than the star-formation only and thermal cases.
+In the merger, thermal feedback produces a (1.5-10) times lower SFR than the star-formation only run at t>2 Gyr.
+Kinetic feedback causes a greater suppression, starting from t>1 Gyr, 5-100 times lower SFR than the star-formation only case.